Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Additional Strategies for Optimal Physical Performance

 • Exercise regularly: Commit to at least 30 minutes of exercise three days a week.
-Make sure your exercise regime involves cardio and strength training.
+Make sure your exercise regimen involves cardio and strength training.

 • Engage in intermittent fasting: Not only does intermittent fasting promote weight loss, but this metabolic switching can also help enhance the brain’s ability to resist injury and disease.